 Matthias Niklaus advises clients on commercial and corporate law aspects, in particular on restructuring matters, as well as on contract, labour and tenancy law aspects.
 Moreover, he advises on succession planning and on inheritance law issues.
 As a notary public, he notarises commercial, marriage and inheritance contract law matters and certifies signatures and copies .

 Nina Oehy advises companies and individuals and also represents them in court.
 She mainly works in general contract law, in particular in labour and tenancy law, as well as commercial and corporate law.
 She also advises and represents companies in debt collection and bankruptcy law matters.
-As a notary public, she prepares notarisations in marriage, inheritance and commercial law matters as well as certifications.
+As a Certified Information Privacy Professional/Europe she also counsels clients on data protection law issues.

 Simone Scherrer advises clients on family and inheritance law as well as labour law and work contract law aspects.
 As a notary public, Simone Scherrer prepares certifications and notarisations in company registration matters as well as in marriage and inheritance contract issues.